How to Plan and Host a TML Regional Meeting

 A popular afternoon workshop is a facilitated roundtable discussion session.
 Topics can vary from table to table and regional officers or your councilmembers or city staff can serve as table facilitators.

-To assist a host city or a regional officer in arranging for afternoon workshops, the League can provide you with suggestions for workshop topics, speaker names, and phone numbers.
-In addition, the League staff will help you contact and arrange for afternoon workshop programs.
+To assist a host city or a regional officer in arranging for afternoon workshops, the League can provide you with suggestions for workshop topics and speakers.

 If one or more afternoon workshops are to be offered at the regional meeting, careful consideration should be given to the length of the evening program.
 Many city officials have traveled a considerable distance to attend the meeting and it is in the best interest of all involved to organize an evening program that is not lengthy.
 It is important to take into consideration all of the activities of the regional meeting when setting the agenda.
 A brief welcome by a representative of the host city, followed by an invocation, introduction of the headtable, regional roll call of cities, and business meeting can add a considerable amount of time to a program.

 Evening presentations should be informative in nature and relevant to those in attendance.
 Having entertainment as the main feature of a regional meeting is not recommended.
 Again, as with afternoon workshops, the League office can assist the host city in securing a quality presentation for the evening program.